k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/Operating.md

 ### Traefik
 #### Starting Traefik
 Traefik starts automatically after you create your first Fabric space.
 It will also check whenever a new Fabric space is created.
-If it is not running, it will be started automatically.
+If Traefik is not running, it will be started automatically.

 > __Note:__ Traefik relies on the Docker network created during the creation of a Fabric space.
 Therefore, it must be started __after__ the Fabric space.